jakemcc/jakemccrary.com/source/_posts/2015-05-02-put-the-last-commands-run-time-in-your-bash-prompt.markdown

 ## My prompt

 My prompt is a bit more complicated.
 It shows the last exit code, last run time, time of day, directory, and git information.
-I'd rank the git information as my most useful part of my prompt but the time of the last command is a close second.
+The run time of the last command is one of the more useful parts of my prompt.
 I highly recommend you add it to yours.

 ![My prompt](/images/my-prompt.png)